Partnerships and Accreditations

 Birmingham City University

-Birmingham City University is one of the largest universities in the country, with a proud history dating back to 1843.
-Around 23,500 students study across four academic faculties, covering a range of subjects from art to engineering.
-The University is currently investing £340 million in its estate, including a major expansion of its city centre campus at Eastside, providing students with an enviable range of facilities.
-Birmingham City University is a dynamic and innovative university which is continually developing and improving the facilities and services offered to its students.
-Visit Website
+Birmingham City University is dedicated to transforming the prospects of its learners, inspiring them to become makers and doers.
+It is an integral part of the city in which it is based, with its courses shaped by the needs of industry and partnerships with some of the country’s leading employers.
+Around 26,900 students study across four academic faculties, covering a wide range of subjects from art to engineering.
+The University is currently investing £340 million in its estate, including a major expansion of its City Centre Campus at Eastside, providing students with an enviable range of facilities.